I think we can all agree:

 I had spent the last 3 years developing my online business working stupid hour’s day in day out.

-So I decided to try and take as much time off as possible in December and published just 1 post – the best free SEO tools.
+So I decided to try and take as much time off as possible in December and published just 1 post – free SEO tools.

 Although I knew I would probably end up doing something.